frc2204/ramdocs/docs/programming/overview.md

     Topics in this section are optional and are not required to be a part of the Programming team.
 However, they are highly recommended if you are interesting in the theory behind robotics programming as well as leadership positions on the Programming team.

 ## Help, I'm Stuck!
+If your stuck, don't worry!
+We've all been there.
+Here are some resources that you can use to help you out:

+- [Chief Delphi](https://www.chiefdelphi.com/) is a forum for all things specific to FRC.
+- [Stack Overflow](https://stackoverflow.com/) is a forum for all things programming (coding, debugging, etc.).
+Chances are, if you have a question or meet a weird bug, someone else has asked about it.
+- [Google](https://www.google.com/) is your friend.
+If you have a question, chances are someone else has asked it before.
+If you have an error, chances are someone else has encountered it before.
+If you have a problem, chances are someone else has solved it before.
+If you have a question, error, or problem, Google it.
+- [ChatGPT](https://chat.openai.com/) is a Large Language Model that can answer questions, generate code, and even help debug.
+It's not perfect, but it's pretty good at answering questions about programming, as well as explaining concepts.

 ## Credits
 - James Ding